iot-da/iot-da.github.io/docs/Subjects/NP1/P3/index.md

 !!! danger "Task 3.1"
 	The most convenient way to observe the behavior of a WiFi network Mesh is to deploy an infrastructure with a sufficient number of nodes belonging to to the same network.
-Unfortunately, this requires having of said nodes in a close space and given the conditions of this curse that will not be possible.
+Unfortunately, this requires would require to have a large amount of nodes in the same closed space, and given the conditions of this curse it wont be possible.

-	In this lab experience, each of you will deploy small WiFi Mesh network with only two nodes, using your ESP32 nodes as elements of the network.
-We start by copying the example `examples/mesh/internal_communication` to another directory from our home folder.
-Then we configure the project for:
+	In this lab experience, each of you will deploy a WiFi Mesh network with only two nodes, using the two ESP32 nodes that each student has.
+You will start by copying the example `examples/mesh/internal_communication` to another directory in your home folder.
+Then you can configure the project
+	to:

-	1. Connect to an access point generated with your own smartphone or your home wifi router (*Router SSID and Router password*).
+	1. Connect to an access point generated with your own smartphone or the wifi router at your place (*Router SSID and Router password*).
 	2. Configure the ESP-MESH network to use WPA2_PSK and select as password `password`.

-	At this time, we will not make any changes to the code in the example.
+	At this time, you will not make any changes to the code in the example.
 	Compile your code.
 Flash the two ESP nodes you have and monitor the output of both nodes in two different terminals (use the command line toolset here for convenience).
 If you have the possibility, try to physically arrange the nodes in a way that one has better connection with your smartphone/router than the other (play with distance or obstacles).
-For each node annotate the following information:
+Monitor the output of each node and annotate the following information:

-	1. MAC addresses of the `STA` and` SoftAP` interfaces (you will see it in the first outgoing messages).
+	1. MAC addresses of the `STA` and` SoftAP` interfaces (you will see then in the first outgoing messages).
 	2. Layer of the topology in which your node is located (you will observe it in `[L: XX]` format for sending and receiving data).